AstridFerreira/Coursera/README.md

-# Data-Analysis-with-Python
+# Coursera

 Hello,

-This repo contains all my work from the  Data Analysis with Python IBM, Coursera course
+This repo contains all my work from the Coursera courses I've completed